Telstar Arcade (1977) – 4NERDS Hardware Archive

 Between Pong and cartridges

-Few machines show the handoff from dedicated systems to modular game libraries as clearly as this one.
+Few machines show the handoff from dedicated systems to modular game libraries as physically as this one.

 MARKET ANGLE